 The Fred Packard Museum & Galleries of British Sporting Art at Palace House

-The Fred Packard Museum and Galleries of Sporting Art is a newly opened art gallery, situated in the remaining portion of Charles II’s Newmarket palace.
+The Fred Packard Museum and Galleries of Sporting Art is situated in the remaining portion of Charles II’s Newmarket palace.
 The King was a passionate sportsman.
 Throughout his reign he would regularly travel to Newmarket with the royal court to enjoy the racing and rural pursuits.
 His royal residence, which was designed by the gentleman architect William Samwell in 1668-1671, was specifically built to accommodate the King and his court on these outings.
 Today, all that remains of this sporting palace is the King’s Lodgings.
 Now better known as Palace House, this Stuart palace provides the most unique setting for an art gallery dedicated to British Sporting Art.

 Palace House is a celebration of British sporting art and visual culture through the ages.
 This begins with the seventeenth century and the early origins of the genre.
 The rest of the first floor explores the eighteenth and early nineteenth centuries - a golden age for rural sports in Britain.
 Visitors can see works by leading sporting artists like John Wootton and George Stubbs, who spearheaded the development of a thoroughly British school of sporting art.
 However, it’s not just about fine art.
 From sporting prints to decorative art and even furniture, the gallery explores how sporting imagery impacted on all levels of British visual culture.